Jonnobrow/Jonnobrow/README.md

 ### 😄 Hi, I'm Jonathan

-I'm twenty two, my pronouns and he/him and I recently graduated from a Computer Science Degree at the University of Southampton.
+I'm twenty two, my pronouns are he/him and I recently graduated from a Computer Science Degree at the University of Southampton.
+Now I'm working for [Sky](https://sky.com) and continuing to learn.

 My new projects live on GitHub, but some older projects are still available on my [Gitlab](https://gitlab.com/Jonnobrow/).